Microsoft-TrainingKits/HOL-DeploySharePointVMs/HOL.md

 	_Virtual machine IP load balancing 2_

 1. Finally, start a new browser session and browse to the virtual machine URL.
+The URL should look like _http://myservice.cloudapp.net/sites/SPFWebApp_

 ---